banago/PHPloy/readme.md

 ## Purging

-In many cases we need to purge one more many directory contents after a deployment.
+In many cases, we need to purge the contents of a directory after a deployment.
 This can be achieved by specifing the directories in `deploy.ini` like this:

     ; relative to the deployment path
     purge[] = "cache/"